-In this work, we extend the IDHM by a real singlet, that acquires a vacuum expectation value and mixes with the SM Higgs doublet.
-This induced mixing modifies all the interactions in the IHDM, including the relevant one to the DM annihilation.
-Such a scenario has been studied in Ref.~\cite{DuttaBanik:2014iad,Bonilla:2014xba} and here we re-consider this setup while considering all theoretical and recent experimental measurements from both collider and DM searches.
+In this work, we extend the IDM by a real singlet, that acquires a vacuum expectation value and mixes with the SM Higgs doublet.
+This induced mixing modifies all the interactions in the IDM, including the relevant one to the DM annihilation.
+Such a scenario has been previously studied in~\cite{DuttaBanik:2014iad,Bonilla:2014xba}, however, it deserves to be re-analysed due to the plethora of recent measurements made after 2015; such as the bounds from DM SI direct detection, the invisible, undetermined and di-photon Higgs decay channels and the Higgs strength modifier, in addition to the negative searches on heavy scalar resonances.
+As such, we impose an additional global $Z_2 $ symmetry in the model here, aside from the one that is responsible for DM stabilization, and which forbids terms like $S $, $S^2 $ and $\Phi_i^{\dagger} \Phi_i ~S $ in the Lagrangian.
+The absence of such terms does not change the phenomenology and the predictions of the model, but makes the parameter space smaller.

-We shall, furthermore, consider loop effects, that are important when studying Higgs self-couplings.
-This requires the use of tools usually reserved for probing higher energies, chiefly the Renormalisation Group Equations (RGEs)~\cite{Degrassi:2012ry}.
+We shall, furthermore, consider loop effects, that are important when studying Higgs boson self-couplings.
+This requires the use of tools usually reserved for probing higher energies, chiefly the Renormalization Group Equations (RGEs)~\cite{Degrassi:2012ry}.
 Recall that RGEs provide a way by which partial explorations of the physics implications at a high energy scale are possible, as the theories at asymptotic energies may reveal new symmetries or other interesting properties that may lead to deeper insights into the physical content of the universe.